-The CHC51015 Diploma of Counselling offered by ICM Training through Open Colleges provides students with the formal qualifications and training to counsel and assist people in crisis or facing difficulties.
+The CHC51015 Diploma of Counselling offered by Open Colleges in association with Integrated Care & Management Training Pty Ltd (RTO: 90197), provides students with the formal qualifications and training to counsel and assist people in crisis or facing difficulties.

 The course teaches students how to develop, facilitate and monitor all aspects of case management, and how to build an effective working relationship with their clients.